 - We are an approved member of the AWS Academy and we are authorized to deliver the AWS Academy Cloud Computing Architecture curriculum.
 I am the Central Point of Contact (CPOC), so if anyone is interested in being nominated to be an AWS Academy instructor at CI, please get in touch with me. [letter]

 - We are part of the AWS Educate initiative, and we were able to offer our COMP 529 students accounts with some credit.
-The problem with AWS issued training accounts is that they close after the course is finished; to those students who are able, I would suggest to open your own (or your company’s) account so that as you learn the material you can build your own permanent infrastructure.
+Note that an issue with AWS training accounts is that they close after the course is finished; to those students who are able, I would suggest to open your own (or your company’s) account so that as you learn the material you can build your own permanent infrastructure.
 A compromise is to build the initial infrastructure on a training account, and use “CloudFormation” to export it for re-instatement elsewhere.

 - Almost finished teaching COMP 529, “Cloud Computing,” for the first time using the AWS resources.
 We used the AWS Certified Solutions Architect official study guide .